WELCOME TO THE

-The goal of ECIDS is to bring together a cross-disciplinary group of student leaders from across the Atlantic Region to see how they can apply technical knowledge to collaborative solutions.
+The goal of ECIDS is to bring together a cross-disciplinary group of students, academics, activists, professionals, and other leaders from across the Atlantic Region and the globe to see how they can apply technical knowledge to collaborative solutions.

 ECIDS acknowledges it is in Mi'kma'ki, the ancestral and unceded territory of the Mi'kmaq People.

 The UN estimates that the world population will reach 9.9 billion by 2050.
 Increasingly, due to the high monopolization of the production of food in powerful countries, feeding this growing population is becoming a core development issue— Zero Hunger is the second UN Sustainable Development Goal.
 However, food security and sustainability go beyond hunger and beyond food quantity.
 It has implications for every other development goal from education to climate change to gender equality and beyond!
 ECIDS 2022 will produce discussions surrounding these global issues and take action regarding food security at our local level.